martinber/noaa-apt/docs/guide.md

 - You don't need a LNA or a high antenna.
 I'm using a Double Cross Antenna, roughly 2m above the ground and 3-4m of RG-58 coax.
 Probably helps being far from big cities.
+The video above was recorded using the antenna from the RTL-SDR.com kit instead.

-- Its not necessary to compensate doppler shift.
+- It is not necessary to compensate doppler shift.

-## WXtoIMG guide
+### Decoding WAV on WXtoImg

 If you want to decode your WAV file on WXtoIMG: